Neloop/jaclp/README.md

 ## Installation

-Installation of the library is possible through maven dependencies and only from kraken environment:
+Installation of the library is possible through maven dependencies (Maven Central):

 ```xml
 <dependency>